d1618033/python-redfish-utility/docs/slate/source/includes/_macrocommandsandscripts.md

 ## Setting iLO Timezone

-In setting the iLO Timezone, we will be using both a rawpost and commands.
+In setting the iLO Timezone, we will be using both rawpost and commands.

 ![Timezone Example 1](images/timezone1.png "Time Zone example 1")